MaikuB/flutter_local_notifications/README.md

 Note that this plugin aims to provide abstractions for all platforms as opposed to having methods that only work on specific platforms.
 However, each method allows passing in "platform-specifics" that contains data that is specific for customising notifications on each platform.
 It is still under development so expect the API surface to change over time.

-Contributions are welcome by submitting a PR for me to review.
-If it's to add new features, appreciate it if you could try to maintain the architecture or try to improve on it :)

 ## Getting Started

-The GitHub repository has an example app that demonstrates the various features of the plugin.
+The GitHub repository has an example app that should demonstrate of all the supported features of the plugin.
 Please check the example for more detailed code samples.
 The following samples will demonstrate the more commonly used functionalities.

 The first step is to create a new instance of the plugin class and then initialise it with the settings to use for each platform